NiGHtFUry0000/SQL_Music_Store_Analysis/README.md

 This image depicts the tables and their relationships within the music store database.
 Understanding this schema is crucial for writing effective SQL queries to extract the desired information.

-**Note:** The actual table names and columns might differ depending on the specific database used.

-**SQL Script Files:**

-Specific questions and corresponding SQL code will be addressed in separate script files within this project folder.
-This approach promotes better organization and allows you to focus on individual questions.

-This project serves as a valuable tool for anyone interested in exploring the power of SQL data analysis in the context of an online music store.

-**Note:** Feel free to modify this `README.md` further to match your specific project goals and learning objectives.
-You can also add a section about your contributions to the project for your portfolio.